-Prerequisite: Completion of Manufacturing Technology Level I Certificate, or with consent of instructor, MFG 124, Blueprint Reading I
+Prerequisite: MFG 124, Blueprint Reading I

-MFG 126 Drafting 3
+MFG 126 Drafting

 An introduction to the skills necessary to communicate in the world of graphic language.
 Emphasis will be placed on the interpretation of different views and projections to include dimensioning and tolerancing, and will include an introduction to several CAD software packages.